sudogooglex/GenerateGraphs/README.md

 The transaction.csv may contain positive or negative amounts.

 # Output
-The output file is output.csv.
+The output file is output.csv, at the root of the project.
 To generate the associated graph, use Google docs or Excel with the output.csv.
 Create a Pie or an histogram.